swiftugandan/AssetsLocation/README.md

 # AssetsLocation

-Tag locations for assets in the field, and submit the data to an http server for further processing.
+Tag locations to assets in the field, and submit the data to an http server for further processing.

 WORK IN PROGRESS ...